 5 Foods That Could Be Breaking You Out

-Dr. Oz explains that “dairy is an inflammatory, which can trigger acne because it promotes redness and swelling,” and can be “even more of an issue when someone is lactose or casein [a type of milk protein] intolerant.
-Food sensitivities, like lactose intolerances, can also cause skin eruptions.”
-But, the main culprit is the milk proteins in cow’s milk, which have been shown to trigger breakouts; instead, try to substitute it with almond or coconut milk.
-However, Dr. Oz said there are some dairy exceptions – “plain Greek yogurt or kefir, are rich in probiotics that contain healthy bacteria to fight inflammation and promote better skin.”
+Dr. Oz confirms that “dairy is an inflammatory, which can trigger acne breakouts as it promotes redness and swelling.”
+The main culprit is the milk proteins in cow’s milk, which is proven to lead to breakouts.
+Instead, he advises substituting cow’s milk for vegan alternatives including almond, soy, coconut, or oat milk.
+Dr. Oz adds that dairy is “even more of an issue when someone is lactose or casein [a type of milk protein] intolerant as food sensitivities can also cause skin eruptions.”
+However, he does note that there are some exceptions like plain Greek yogurt or kefir as “these are rich in probiotics, which contain healthy bacteria that’ll help fight inflammation and promote better skin.”

-Another big skin “no-no” is gluten, which is the mixture of two proteins that are responsible for the elastic texture of dough.
+Another food group you may want to avoid in excess is gluten.
+Yup, we’re going there.
+If you’ve ever wondered what gluten actually is and why so many people are trying to avoid it, well, it’s a mixture of two proteins that are responsible for the elastic texture of dough.
 Dr. Oz notes that “gluten sensitivities are extremely prevalent and can contribute to inflammation and stomach imbalances, which trigger reactions that are visible in the skin.”
-Thankfully, there are now so many delicious alternatives like gluten-free bread or pasta so opt for these next time, in the name of great skin.
+Thankfully, there are tons of delicious alternatives, like gluten-free bread or pasta, so opt for these when you can.

 Posts You'll Love: